ualibweb/ua-folio-docs/training/00-onboarding.md

 - In the same #devops channel, a request should also be made to give your Jira user permissions, too
 - Steven will need to invite you to the UA libraries Slack and the `ualibweb` GitHub organization

+Also, please add profile pictures to the following (they don't have to be yourself, but anything besides the default), so we can tell each other apart:

+- UA Slack
+- FOLIO Slack
+- FOLIO Jira/Confluence
+- GitHub

 In the FOLIO Slack, the following channels may be of interest:

 - **#bama -- our channel**